dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 {%endcodeblock%}
 We pass the view's element, the string **'append'** which will be called on the jquery object in the renderView method like this **$.fn[func].call** and the subview we want attached.
 This is very neat and I can take absolutely no credit for writing it.
 We now have a store of all the views that are added.

-All that remains is a means of disposing of these views and here are the two methods that take care of this on our custom BaseView class:
+All that remains is a means of disposing of these views and below are the two methods that take care of this on our custom BaseView class:
 {%gist 1368467 %}
 We can either call **dispose** on line 8   that will remove all subviews and the view itself or **disposeViews** on line 14 that will only remove the subviews.
 Dispose takes care of not only unbinding any event handlers but also of removing the element from the DOM.
 We can simply call one of these methods in an appropriate place on the view like this:
 {% codeblock%}
   @disposeViews()
 {%endcodeblock%}
-This has made backbone much more manageable although I cannot claim any credit for any of the code.
+This has made backbone much more manageable although I cannot claim credit for much of the code.

 That is it for this post and I will be amazed if anyone has made it this far.
 Please feel free to leave any comments.
 Below is the full listing of the BaseView class:
 {%gist 1367986 %}